TilyBlooms

 Yes — many individuals with vaginismus successfully conceive.

-While the condition can make penetrative intercourse challenging, pregnancy is still possible because sperm only needs to reach the vagina in order to travel toward the egg.
+While the condition can make penetrative intercourse challenging, pregnancy is still possible because sperm only needs to reach the cervix in order to travel toward the egg.

-For couples navigating vaginismus while trying to conceive, exploring different fertility options can help reduce stress and make the process more comfortable.
+For couples navigating vaginismus while trying to conceive, learning about different fertility options can help reduce stress and make the process feel more manageable.

 What Causes Vaginismus?